 - quad bikes and similar vehicles.

-Campground 1 gate is to be locked at all times.
+The gates to campgrounds 1, 2 and 3 must be locked at all times.

 What you can't bring